Aquatic ape hypothesis

 The aquatic ape hypothesis (AAH), also referred to as aquatic ape theory (AAT) or the waterside hypothesis of human evolution, postulates that the ancestors of modern humans took a divergent evolutionary pathway from the other great apes by becoming adapted to a more aquatic habitat.
+While the hypothesis has some popularity with the lay public, it is generally ignored or classified as pseudoscience by anthropologists.